workgroupengineering/Documentation/tutorials/music-store-app/README.md

 **ViewModel \(UI Logic\)**

-You user interface is essentially the way your `users` interact with your business logic or `models`.
+Your user interface is essentially the way your `users` interact with your business logic or `models`.
 There needs to be a way for your UI to interact with the business logic.
 We do this using a `ViewModel`.
 A `ViewModel` knows about the `Model` that it represents.
 It does not know anything about the layout or design of the UI or `View` part.

 A `ViewModel` is essentially special type of `Model` that represents all the `data` that will be displayed in the UI.
 It also represents all the `actions` that can be done with the UI.
 For example what happens when a button is clicked.